5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **Blue Lines**    | Info N/A. I guess it's the connection to the output Nodes

 ### <a name='how-to-read-the-schematic'></a>How to read the schematic
-The schematic a bit hard to read and comprehend because of its structure.
-It's also misleading: since all the arrows point to the right one might think this represents the signal flow.
-But that's not the case!

-Just ignore the arrows!
-Instead, you need to take a different approach:
+⚠️ The schematic is a bit hard to comprehend and interpret because of its structure.
+It's also misleading: since all the arrows point to the right one might think they represent the signal flow – they don't.
+So ignore them!
+Instead, you need to take an approach which follows the signal flow.

 #### <a name='routing-inputs'></a>Routing inputs
 For **Inputs**, start at the input and end at the Pin Complex Node (Input > Mixer > PinComplex Node):